nmfisher/flutter_sherpa_onnx/README.md

 A Dart package to use the [k2/sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) speech recognition platform.

+> ⛔ NOTE ⛔
-> There is now an official Dart/Flutter package published in the `sherpa-onnx` repository, so I strongly suggest you use that instead.
+> There is now an official Dart/Flutter package published in the `sherpa-onnx` repository.
+> I strongly suggest you use that instead.
+>

 See `examples/flutter` for how to integrate this into a running Flutter application (basically, you just need to pass a stream of 16-bit PCM encoded data).